 Pursuant to the SPSSA, Wagner purchased (i) an aggregate of 412,500 equity shares of face value of ₹ 10 each of our Company, representing 39.91% of the Equity Shares capital of our Company, from Shirish Patel, Harshida Patel, and certain members of our Promoter Group, for an aggregate consideration of approximately ₹ 2,490.54 million; and subscribed to 1,567 compulsorily convertible preference shares for an aggregate consideration of approximately ₹ 9.46 million.
-Wagner holds 40 % of our share capital (including 8,281,340 Equity Shares offered pursuant to the Offer for Sale), as on the date of this Prospectus.
+Wagner holds 40 % of our share capital on fully diluted basis, as on the date of this Red Herring Prospectus.